Search

 "It was a decoy; no one showed up.
 They deceived us over the phone, so we decided to return to Aleppo," added Fouad Eliaa.
 Before parting ways, the group stopped at Allaf's farm in Hawar, a small village in the countryside.
 The deacon took a final photograph with Abderrahmane Allaf's son's camera.
 The two bishops smiled.

 The two cars then separated at the FSA checkpoint in Kfar Dael.
-The archbishops' vehicle had to cross a "no man's land" a few kilometers to Mansoura before reaching the Syrian army checkpoint.
-On a busy road 500 meters away, a large 4x4 forced them to pull over to the side.
+The archbishops' vehicle had to cross a "no man's land" a few kilometers to Mansoura before finally arriving at the Syrian army checkpoint.
+On a busy road, 500 meters away, a large 4x4 forced them to pull over to the side.
 Four armed men pointed their assault rifles at the passengers.
 The assailants had "faces from the East, Chechen or Kyrgyz type," uttered no words and communicated only through gestures.

 "They pulled out the deacon, who fled toward the army post.
 I protested, but they forced me to get out by threatening me with a rifle and grenades.
 Then they stole the vehicle with the archbishops and sped off towards Kfar Dael," recounted the survivor.
 Left on the side of the road, the former teacher chose to head back in the opposite direction of the deacon, toward the opposition checkpoint.